gpiemont/pyeutils/README.md

 Since NCBI API Keys are not yet supported in this implementation (only HTTPS GET or POST), a rate-limiter of 1-second between requests has been introduced.
 Use with care and do not overburden the NCBI servers with too much requests.
-The creator does not hold any responsibility in the misuse of this software.
+The creator does not hold responsibility in the misuse of this software.

 Also carefully read COPYRIGHT.NLM, for any use of downloaded data from NCBI System, publication and redistribution included.